MicrosoftDocs/ATADocs/ATPDocs/deploy/multi-forest.md

 Securing your multiple Active Directory forests with Defender for Identity provides the following advantages:

-- View and investigate activities performed by users across multiple forests from a single location
+- **View and investigate** activities performed by users across multiple forests from a single location
-- Gain improved detection and reduce false positives with advanced Active Directory integration and account resolution
+- **Gain improved detection** and reduce false positives with advanced Active Directory integration and account resolution
-- Gain greater control and easier deployment, with an improved set of health issues and reporting for cross-org coverage when your domain controllers are all monitored from a single Defender for Identity server
+- **Gain greater control and easier deployment**, with an improved set of health issues and reporting for cross-org coverage when your domain controllers are all monitored from a single Defender for Identity server

-## Requirements
+## Prerequisites

 Defender for Identity requires the following to support multiple Active Directory forests: